oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 > A method should nicely compose things at a single level of abstraction.
 If you need more info about a certain abstraction you can go to that method and see the next level of abstraction.

 How was your reaction when you found a legacy code like the one above?
 Was it a good experience?

-How many times have you found yourself having to modify a code like the above and stacking another if check or writing something inside the second level of identation?
+How many times have you found yourself having to modify a code like the one above, stacking another *if check* with your case?
+I bet it didn't work in the beginning, maybe the code flow ended up in a previous if check.

-One useful technique to split this up it's to use [Extract Method](http://refactoring.com/catalog/extractMethod.html) technique described in Martin Fowler's [Refactoring book](http://martinfowler.com/books/refactoring.html).
+One useful technique to split this up is to use [Extract Method](http://refactoring.com/catalog/extractMethod.html) technique described in Martin Fowler's [Refactoring book](http://martinfowler.com/books/refactoring.html).

 {% highlight c# %}
 public void PublishBlogPost(string category, string[] contentBlocks, bool addHeadline)